buzaixiancn/Cubox-ChromeEx/pages/content-runtime/README.md

 ### Add New Script

-1. Copy `matches/example` folder and paste it with other name and edit content.
+1. Create a new folder in `matches/` directory (e.g., `matches/my-runtime`) and add your runtime script.
 2. Define somewhere(e.g in `popup`(You have declared it as default)):

 ```ts